Review | Once Upon A Time In Africa

 The first in the African Trilogy.
 A powerful story of hope, determination and love.

-Life of the typical village is enriched from the visit of Once-Upon-A-Time, a travelling puppeteer.
+Life of the typical village is enriched from the visit of Once-Upon-A-Time, a traveling puppeteer.
 He brings colour and excitement during his performance, and joy long afterwards.
 Slowly we’re shown the horror and struggles behind the scenes, and what it takes to overcome them.

 Zidrou crafts an engaging story with a central cast that holds true to their character.
 While 96 pages of story seems like a decent length, there is a lot of story to tell and not enough time to grow and develop characters; but what we have works well.

-While the main story flows along small character profiles are provided to give depth and fullness to the environment.
+While the main story flows along small character profiles are provided to give a depth and fullness to the environment.
 Not just people we encounter but animals as well, giving a great diversity.

 Beuchot’s art is clear, naturalistic and true to Africa’s colour palette.
 Expressive facial and body movements, conveying intense emotions in an engaging manner.
 The contrasts of the village and the story pages is strong and defining, pitting hope with despair.